sybrew/the-seo-framework/readme.txt

 		* UI strings that were hard to translate in other locales have been rewritten.
 Yes, this takes some time to get used to.
 	* **Layout:**
 		* Reordered the Homepage Settings metabox tabs to be more in line with the Post Meta Settings metabox.
+		* Some option headers are now better aligned to the center.
+		* We now thoroughly exclaim what the sitemap is and isn't for.
 	* **Performance:**
 		* The SEO Bar now loads quicker, as redundant checks have been removed.
 		* We offloaded a large portion of the admin-sided PHP scripts to different objects, freeing up RAM and lowering plugin boot-time.